-Overall, Boston City Hall's elevations embody the Brutalist architectural style, showcasing a bold and robust aesthetic with a focus on exposed concrete as the primary material.
-The geometric shapes, alternating openings, and use of contrasting elements contribute to the building's distinctive character and make it an iconic landmark in the city, throughout the United States, and internationally.
+Overall, Boston City Hall's elevations embody the Brutalist architectural style, showcasing a bold and robust aesthetic with a focus on exposed concrete as the primary material, a sophisticated North American expression of the 'béton brut' pioneered by Le Corbusier and others.
+The geometric shapes, deeply recessed openings, and use of contrasting elements contribute to the building's distinctive character and make it an iconic landmark in the city, throughout the United States, and internationally.